iotaledger/iota.js/docs/modules/crypto_edwards25519_scalar.md

 ▸ **scalarMinimal**(`scalar`: Uint8Array): *boolean*

-Scalar Minimal returns true if the given scalar is less than the order of the Curve
+Scalar Minimal returns true if the given scalar is less than the order of the Curve.

 #### Parameters